mayorJAY/HolidayInfo/README.md

 Minimum API level is set to 21, this means HolidayInfo can run on approximately 98% of Android devices
 * [Retrofit](https://square.github.io/retrofit/) which is a type-safe REST client for Android which makes it easier to consume RESTful web services
-* [Kotlin Coroutines](https://developer.android.com/kotlin/coroutines) used to perform asynchronous calls to the device storage
+* [Kotlin Coroutines](https://developer.android.com/kotlin/coroutines) used to perform asynchronous network calls to the remote server
 * [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) used to store and manage UI-related data in a lifecycle conscious way
 * [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) which is an observable data holder class used to handle data in a lifecycle-aware manner
 * [View Binding](https://developer.android.com/topic/libraries/view-binding) used to easily write code that interacts with views by referencing them directly